 - Wine 2: New Zealand Sauvignon Blanc (unoaked), approximately 8-12 GBP, from either the 2014 or 2015 vintage.

 Wine 3: Cru Bourgeois from Bordeaux, made predominantly from Cabernet Sauvignon, approximately 20-25 GBP, from either the 2011 or 2012 vintage.

 Wine 4: California Cabernet Sauvignon, approximately 8-12 GBP, from either the 2013 or 2014 vintage.

-If you do not have the opportunity to purchase wines you may complete this assignment as a dry tasting exercise.
-You will not see the questions until you start the online exam.
-Once you have entered the exam, you cannot exit without uploading the paper.
-You are given 90 minutes to complete the paper.
-When the time has elapsed, your assignments will automatically be saved and submitted.
+For applicants who were not able to purchase wines the exercise can be completed as a dry tasting exercise.
+Questions are not displayed until the online exam starts.
+Once you the exam is started, it cannot be exited without uploading the paper.
+There are 90 minutes to complete the paper.
+When the time has elapsed, assignments will automatically be saved and submitted.

 Examples of Practical Questions asked in 2015 can be found here: Practical Entry Exam Questions 2015.pdf